How to Create Training Videos for Employees (2022)

 A good practice here is to pick ONE topic per video.
 This narrows your scope and makes your training videos more focused and easier to create.

-4. Select your video type
+4. Select your video format and type

 The next step in our how to create training videos checklist is to choose a format for your video.